-Set along the banks of a lazy river and located just 25km to the west of Ayutthaya, the small rural community of Ban Lan Khe provides the perfect opportunity to experience Thai family life amid a tranquil setting.
+Set along the banks of a lazy river and located just 25 kilometres to the west of Ayutthaya, the small rural community of Ban Lan Khe provides a wonderful opportunity to experience Thai family life in a tranquil setting.
 Whether looking for somewhere to enhance your travel experience, enjoy nature or simply unwind, this could be just the place for you.

-Later, we head to a jetty where Mrs Tim's husband is waiting; here an old woman paddles her boat among the stilt houses lining the riverbank.
-Gliding over lilies, Mr Tan takes the boat a short distance upstream to his place, a bright yellow building with a homely atmosphere.
-Feeling instantly at ease, we chat for a while on the breezy jetty before I take a swim in the cool river that has been tempting me since I arrived.
+Later, we strolled to a jetty where Mrs Tim's husband was waiting; here an old woman paddled her boat among the stilted houses lining the riverbank.
+Gliding over water lilies, Mr Tan rowed the boat a short distance upstream to his place, a bright-yellow building with a homely atmosphere.
+Feeling at ease, we chatted for a while before taking a dip in the river.

-At four o'clock, Mrs Tim appears on the horizon, arriving home in a boat laden with grandchildren and other members of the family -- time to make some spicy som tam.
-After several introductions, giggles and shy smiles, I'm given a crash course in Thai cooking in the open-air kitchen.
+In the late afternoon Mrs Tim appeared on the horizon, arriving home in a boat full of her grandchildren and other members of the family -- time to pound some spicy som tam with a mortar and pestle.
+After several introductions, giggles and shy smiles, we were given a crash course in Thai cooking in the open-air kitchen.

-As the heat dies down we take a boat ride along the river, stopping to collect water mimosa, morning glory and lotus flowers to be used later on for cooking.
-Conical bird nests sway in the trees as fishermen try their luck along with kingfishers, herons and other wading birds.
-The sun passes below the horizon as we drift through the village, an assortment of houses with some leaning at impossible angles.
-A lone monk sits at the end of a jetty accompanied by his dogs, the end of another day in this timeless place.
+As the heat died down we took a boat ride along the river, stopping to collect water mimosa, morning glory and lotus flowers to be used later for cooking.
+Conical bird’s nests swayed in the tree branches, as fishermen tested their luck along with kingfishers and herons.
+The sun sunk below the horizon as we drifted through the village, an assortment of houses with some leaning at impossible angles.
+A lone monk sat at the end of a pier accompanied by a few dogs, the end of another day in this timeless place.

-Back at the house we feast upon a meal prepared by Mrs Tim that includes soup, fresh fish, spicy pork, omelette, local vegetables and a variety of homemade sauces.
-Talk is easy over dinner in the company of such gracious and pleasant hosts and it's soon time for bed.
-Accommodation is in a simple loft that sleeps up to five, with mattresses on the floor and air-con if required.
-Larger groups of people can be placed in other houses around the village.
-The shared bathroom, basic with cold-water shower, is also spotlessly clean.
+Back at the house we feasted on soup, fresh fish, spicy pork, Thai omelette, local vegetables and a variety of homemade sauces.
+Talk was easy over dinner in the company of such gracious hosts and soon it was time for bed.
+Accommodation was in a simple loft that sleeps up to five, with mattresses on the floor and air-con if required.
+Larger groups can be placed in other houses around the village.
+The shared bathroom, basic with cold-water shower, was also spotless.

-As the sun begins to rise at 06:00 its worth getting up to see local monks paddle boats from house to house for the villagers to pay merit.
-Being a member of the family, you will be invited to take part in this important daily ceremony and given an opportunity to give alms of food and flowers to the monk who pulls up at the end of the jetty.
+As the sunrose at 06:00 it was worth getting up to see local monks paddle boats from house to house, collecting alms in a tradition that dates back to the time of the Buddha.
+Feeling like a member of the family, we were invited to take part in this important daily ceremony and given an opportunity to give food and flowers to a monk, who reciprocated with a blessing.

-I walk with Mrs Tim along the riverbank, past mango and banana trees to the local school where I say a quick hello, before heading back to Ayutthaya feeling well rewarded from my time spent here in this special place.
+After a hearty Thai-style breakfast, we walked with Mrs Tim along the riverbank, passing mango and banana trees, to the local school where we said a quick hello to the kids before heading back to Ayutthaya, feeling well-rewarded from a night in this special place.